Skip to main content

 • Masking patterns correlate with component reliabilities

-The trade-off: relaxed models have more parameters and may require larger samples for reliable estimation.
+The trade-off is real: relaxed models have more parameters and may need larger samples for reliable estimation.
+But biased estimates from wrong assumptions aren’t free either.

 Resources